Bayer-Group/cf-metrics/README.md

 ```

 ### BOSH & Cloud Foundry Setup
-_*** You will need to use bosh version >= v171 to have the consul_forwarder bosh monitor plugin.
-This plugin is used for bosh deploy event annotations.
-If you are using a bosh version prior to v171, leave out the consul_event_forwarder configuration and you will get everything except bosh deploy annoations.***_

 _*** Bosh/CF will complain if you configure an endpoint which is not currently listening for connections.
 Make sure you have the heka container running and listening on the configured ports before you update your bosh and cf deployments***_

 Update the following section in your bosh manifest and redeploy bosh to enable the bosh monitor statistics: